-output object found in comment mean/variance rela- tionship .res file for non-spatial analyses ASReml prints the slope of the regression of log(abs(residual)) against log(predicted value).
-This regression is ex- pected to be near zero if the variance is inde- pendent of the mean.
-A power of the mean data transformation might be indicated otherwise.
-The suggested power is approximately (1-b) where b is the slope.
-A slope of 1 suggests a log transfor- mation.
-This is indicative only and should not be blindly applied.
-Weighted analysis or identi- fying the cause of the heterogeneity should also be considered.
-This statistic is not reliable in ge- netic animal models or when units is included in the linear model because then the predicted value includes some of the residual. observed variance/ covariance matrix formed from BLUPs and residuals .res file for an interaction fitted as random effects, when the first [outer] dimension is smaller than the in- ner dimension less 10, ASReml prints an observed variance matrix calculated from the BLUPs.
-The observed correlations are printed in the upper tri- angle.
-Since this matrix is not well scaled as an es- timate of the underlying variance component ma- trix, a rescaled version is also printed, scaled ac- cording to the fitted variance parameters.
-The primary purpose for this output is to provide rea- sonable starting values for fitting more complex variance structure.
+Table 14.2: Table of output objects and where to find them ASReml output object found in comment observed variance/covariance matrix formed from BLUPs and residuals .res file for an interaction fitted as random effects, when the first [outer] dimension is smaller than the inner dimension less 10, ASReml prints an observed variance matrix calculated from the BLUPs.
+The observed correlations are printed in the upper triangle.
+Since this matrix is not well scaled as an estimate of the underlying variance component matrix, a rescaled version is also printed, scaled according to the fitted variance parameters.
+The primary purpose for this output is to provide reasonable starting values for fitting more complex variance structure.
 The correlations may also be of interest.
-After a multivariate analysis, a sim- ilar matrix is also provided, calculated from the residuals. phenotypic variance .pvc file placed in the .pvc file when postprocessing with a .pin file plot of residuals against field position graphics file possible outliers .res file these are residuals that are more than 3.5 stan- dard deviations in magnitude predicted (fitted) values at the data points .yht file these in the are printed in the second column predicted values .pvs file given if a predict statement is supplied in the .as file.
-REML log-likelihood .asr file the REML log-likelihood is given for each iteration The REML log-likelihood should have converged output object found in comment residuals .yht file and in binary form in .dpr file; these are printed in column 3.
+After a multivariate analysis, a similar matrix is also provided, calculated from the residuals. phenotypic variance .pvc file placed in the .pvc file when postprocessing with a .pin file $$ plot of residuals against field position graphics file possible outliers .res file these are residuals that are more than 3.5 standard deviations in magnitude predicted (fitted) values at the data points .yht file these in the are printed in the second column predicted values .pvs file given if a predict statement is supplied in the .as file.
+REML log- likelihood .asr file the $REML$ log-likelihood is given for each iteration.
+The $REML$ log-likelihood should have converged residuals .yht file and in binary form in .dpr file; these are printed in column 3.
 Furthermore, for multivariate analyses the residuals will be in data order (traits within records).
-However, in a univariate analysis with missing values that are not fitted, there will be fewer residuals than data records - there will be no residual where the data was missing so this can make it difficult to line up the values unless you can manipulate them in another program (spread- sheet). score .asl file given if the $-DL$ command line option is used. tables of means .tab file .pvs file simple averages of cross classified data are pro- duced by the tabulate directive to the .tab file Adjusted means predicted from the fitted mode are written to the .pvs file by the predict direc- tive. variance of variance parameters .vvp file based on the inverse of the average information matrix variance parameters .asr file .res file the values at each iteration are printed in the .res file.
-The final values are arranged in a table printed with labels and converted if necessary to variances. variogram graphics file
+However, in a univariate analysis with missing values that are not fitted, there will be fewer residuals than data records - there will be no residual where the data was missing so this can make it difficult to line up the values unless you can manipulate them in another program (spreadsheet). score .asl file given if the -DL command line option is used. tables of means .tab file .pvs file simple averages of cross classified data are produced by the tabulate directive to the .tab file.
+Adjusted means predicted from the fitted model are written to the .pvs file by the predict directive. variance of variance parameters .vvp file based on the inverse of the average information matrix variance parameters .asr file .res file the values at each iteration are printed in the .res file.
+The final values are arranged in a table, printed with labels and converted if necessary to variances. variogram graphics file output object found in comment

-Table 14.2: Table of output objects and where to find them ASRemI
+14.5 ASReml output objects and where to find them